A MiddleWeb Blog

 You can even look at their schedules or have them look at your class list to confirm if they are unsure.
 They are mortified if, 10 minutes into class, they realize they are in the wrong spot and have to slink out.
 Some proactive door-keeping saves everyone from this awkward scene.

-Where are they supposed to sit?
+Where am I supposed to sit?

 Here is one area where I have changed.
 I used to think I was one of the “cool” teachers who practiced my belief in student choice by allowing them to sit wherever they want.
 I no longer do this.